Accident and Emergency

 British Sign Language (BSL) speakers can make a BSL video call to 999.

-Deaf people can use 18000 to contact 999 using text relay.
+If you are deaf please use 18000 to contact 999 using text relay.

 If it is not a life-threatening emergency and you don’t need immediate medical attention, please consider other options before dialling 999 or coming to the Emergency Department.